 Thank you for your interest in graduate studies in the Department of Mathematics at UCLA.
 Applications are accepted for Fall quarter matriculation only.
 The application deadline is December 15.
 Application review process begins in late December; to ensure full consideration, applications should be complete, with all supporting material submitted, by that time.
-The M.A. and M.A.T. programs are not offered every year and applicants who do not wish to apply for the Ph.D. program instead should inquire with the Department.
-Please be advised that admission to the M.A. and M.AT. programs is suspended for Fall 2017 admission.
+Please note that admissions to the M.A. and M.A.T. programs has been suspended indefinitely, so if you’re interested in doing graduate work in our department you must apply for admission to the Ph.D. program.

 You must submit the UCLA Graduate Admissions Application (see http://www.gdnet.ucla.edu/gasaa/admissions/applicat.htm) You must submit also the Application Fee for the UCLA Graduate Admissions Application.
 Instructions for this payment are given online.
 As part of the Graduate Division Application, you will be required to submit:

 - GRE General and Math Subject test scores

 - Letters of Recommendation (see online UCLA application)

 - Applicants whose native language is not English must take the TOEFL exam and submit their TOEFL score.